Selection Guide - The Keeper and Defence

 It’s All About The Cleanies

 Also, when it comes to defenders, I’m also ruling out stats like tackles and blocks as a means of scoring points.
-Again, some games like the Guardian and the Yahoo game allow defenders to register significant points for these and again this can warp the view of which players are worth consideration.
+Again, some games like the Metro Game and the Yahoo game allow defenders to register significant points for these and again this can warp the view of which players are worth consideration.

 I’m also ignoring Bonus points or Man of the Match awards as they are often difficult to predict and in the case of goalkeepers, pretty sparse.
 I’m not ignoring all these factors totally though.
 I’ll tackle all of these elements later in the guide.